 One of the more common questions we get from individuals wishing to move to Belize, and this includes retirees, is whether or not U.S. or other nationality attorneys can practice in Belize and the answer is yes – in principle.
-Indeed since we wrote this in our private mailing list, it has received more than 10,000 views.

 Both U.S. and Belizean law systems are based on English Common Law as both countries are former colonies of Great Britain.
 But U.S. jurisprudence has deviated so far from English Law, that they two are now totally separate species of animals to paraphrase a U.S. trained attorney who practices law in Belize – after going back to law school in the British Caribbean.

 The bottom line is that U.S. educated attorneys must complete a one-year post J.D. program, a Certificate of Legal Education (CLE), at the Norman Manley School of Law in Jamaica or the Hugh Wooding Law School in Trinidad and Tobago or elsewhere as a first step before they can be admitted to the Belize Bar and practice in the country.
 Related, see here a list of Belize Lawyers.

 The fact that most any U.S. trained attorney would not be too keen to go back to school in the Caribbean or England or other British Commonwealth countries, points to there being no more than a handful of U.S. attorneys practicing law in Belize.

 Here is the specific provision from the Legal Profession Act, Chapter 320:

 “6.-(1) A person who after the commencement of this Act applies to the Supreme Court to be admitted to practise law, and who satisfies the Supreme Court that he –

 ( a ) is a Belizean citizen and holds a Legal Education Certificate; or

 ( b ) has obtained adequate training in the law and is suitably qualified and competent to practise law in Belize; or